Dariusrussellkish/ops-challenges/README.md

 # start the microservice and link to the redis container
 docker run -it --rm -p 8080:8080 -e .env --name sensor-service --link redis -d sensor-service
 ```
-You can then check the FASTApi generated docs (and run basic tests) at `http://localhost:8080/docs`
+You can then check the FastAPI generated docs (and run basic tests) at `http://localhost:8080/docs`

 or